SJoCurtis/web-dev-hw/project-2/README.md

 3. I really want this to look pretty darn decent and nice for a newb once I finish.

 ### Week Two
 *I am the worst at following rules.* I understand the world of academia and coding within academia is based in lots of rules, and yet I still try to break them.
 My largest struggle this week was my wish to do thing I shouldn't, and not wanting to do things I was told to do.
-Im just obstinate.
+I'm just obstinate.
 Ultimately, I think I did a good job of following the rules, but Im not 100% sure.

 1. A triumph was actually managing my time and not have to crunch to finish this.
 I gave myself enough time.

 2. A struggle was photos, I have my photos saved in my photos folder.
 I just cant get them to work from there.

 3. I think my webpage is ugly, but it has a little more potential than it did prior to this week.